icsaba/lit-element-context/README.md

 context.init({...}, true, { name: 'lit context store' });
 ```

-connect a lit component to the context
+connect a lit component to the context in JS
 ```javascript
 import { LitElement } from 'lit';
 import context from 'lit-element-simple-context';